angelinayyang/angelinayyang.github.io/content/post/adv/index.md

 # 12/24/25

 Downloading [RaspberryPi Imager](https://www.raspberrypi.com/software/), I installed Rasberry Pi OS by writing to a 32GB microsd card.
+I used my home wifi to ssh into the Pi to confirm that it worked as intended.
 Then, in VSCode, using the Remote - SSH extension, opening a remote communication window with the Pi's IP address.

 In the terminal I ran